WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Copying AMI between regions

 You **can copy both EBS-backed or instance-store-backed AMIs**. **AMIs with encrypted snapshot can also be copied**. **IAM RELATED STUFF IS NOT COPIED**.

+#### Copying AMI in the same region

+This is mainly done to **encrypt root volumes**.
+You would create an AMI copy within the same region and encrypt the volume while doing the copying.

 #### Restricting Access to s3 resources